Deborah Cherry

 Deb Cherry (born August 19, 1954) is a former Democratic member of the Michigan Senate, representing the 26th district until she was elected Genesee County treasurer in 2010.
 Her district included parts of Genesee and Oakland counties.
 Previously she was a member of the Michigan House of Representatives from 1995 to 2000.
-Her brother John D. Cherry was the Lieutenant Governor of Michigan.
-There was speculation that she may run for congress in 2012.
+Her brother John D. Cherry was the Lieutenant Governor of Michigan, and her nephew John Cherry III has been in the Michigan Legislature since 2019.

 Background

 Cherry received a Bachelor of Science degree from Oakland University and earned a Master of Public Administration from University of Michigan-Flint.

 Political career

 Cherry's interest in politics began in high school when she joined a non-partisan student group.
-Since that time she has been active in politics as a volunteer, manager of campaigns, as a candidate, and as an elected official.
 Before being elected into the legislature, Cherry worked with the Valley Area Agency on Aging where she managed grants and worked to find funding for various agency services.
 She also served on the Genesee County Commission for six years, where she represented the 3rd District, and was Commission Chair for 3 years.
-Cherry is currently Chairman of the Greater Flint Health Coalition, a member of the Michigan Fitness foundation, the Michigan Prospect and IMA Board, as well as is an honorary member of the Genesee County Board.
+As of 2007, Cherry was Chairwoman of the Greater Flint Health Coalition, a member of the Michigan Fitness foundation, the Michigan Prospect and IMA Board, as well as is an honorary member of the Genesee County Board.

+There was speculation that she might run for Congress in 2012.